 POLS 6316 Seminar in Social Policy (Policy) - Study of distributive public policies such as civil rights, income maintenance, and social services at comparative, federal, and state levels.

 POLS 6322 Seminar in Comparative Elections (Comparative) - Examination of problems and issues in the design and function of elections and electoral systems, the behavior of voters, and the role of political parties.

 POLS 6323 Seminar in Comparative Political Parties (Comparative) - A comparison of different frameworks for understanding the impact and development of political parties, including normative critiques of party democracy.

 POLS 6326 Seminar in European Politics (Comparative and IR) - Explores institutional variations among European parliamentary governments and consequences of variations for conflict resolution and democracy.

-POLS 6327 Seminar in Middle Eastern Political Systems (Comparative and IR) - Cultural and socioeconomic underpinnings of politics structures, and processes of different states and their international relations.
+POLS 6327 Seminar in Middle Eastern Politics (Comparative and IR) - Cultural and socioeconomic underpinnings of politics structures, and processes of different states and their international relations.

 POLS 6330 Seminar in Foreign Policy (International Relations) - Description and evaluation of competing explanations of American foreign policy.

 POLS 6331 Seminar in Democratization (Comparative) - Explores and evaluates a variety of theoretical approaches to understanding institutional and other developments in newly-democratizing countries.